Ministry of Overseas Indian Affairs: Structure

-First two divisions were headed by Joint Secretaries.
+The first two divisions were headed by Joint Secretaries.
 The Protector General of Emigrants (PGoE) headed the Overseas Employment Services Division.
 The Social Services Unit and the Management Services Unit were staffed with officers of the rank of Deputy Secretary.
 The Information Services Unit was headed by Senior Technical Director (NIC).

 The ministry also sponsored the annual Pravasi Bharatiya Divas (Non-resident Indian Day) established in 2003, when it also instituted the annual Pravasi Bharatiya Samman Award.